-The PSRT will also review the distribution of time to meeting ART re-initiation criteria in the first 20 HVTN 804/HPTN 095 participants and assess whether the distribution is comparable to that observed in an NIH intramural therapeutic HIV vaccine study that enrolled HIV-infected participants who initiated ART early with similar ART re-initiation criteria to those proposed here.
-Based on the NIH intramural therapeutic HIV vaccine study results, we expect that the median time to meeting ART re-initiation criteria in HVTN 804/HPTN 095 will be at ATI week 15 and that the 75% percentile for time to meeting ART re-initiation criteria will be around week 12-18.
-If the spread in the distribution time to meeting ART re-initiation criteria is less than expected, then the HVTN 804/HPTN 095 PSRT, in consultation with the NIAID DSMB, will consider strategies for modifying the study (eg, to alter the eligibility criteria) with the aim to further enrich for potential controllers.
+The PSRT will also review the distribution of time to meeting ART re-initiation criteria in the first 20 HVTN 805/HPTN 093 participants and assess whether the distribution is comparable to that observed in an NIH intramural therapeutic HIV vaccine study that enrolled HIV-infected participants who initiated ART early with similar ART re-initiation criteria to those proposed here.
+Based on the NIH intramural therapeutic HIV vaccine study results, we expect that the median time to meeting ART re-initiation criteria in HVTN 805/HPTN 093 will be at ATI week 15 and that the 75th percentile for time to meeting ART re-initiation criteria will be around week 12-18.
+If the spread in the distribution time to meeting ART re-initiation with the NIAID Data and Safety Monitoring Board (DSMB), will consider strategies for modifying the study (eg, to alter the eligibility criteria) with the aim to further enrich for potential controllers.

-The HVTN 804/HPTN 095 PSRT will also monitor specifically for failure to resuppress or to demonstrate a 2-log viral load reduction within 12 weeks after ART re-initiation.
-Any such failure and/or any AE ≥ Grade 4 deemed related to the study procedures will be reviewed by the HVTN 804/HPTN 095 PSRT promptly and, if indicated, by the NIAID DSMB to evaluate whether and how the study should be modified.
+The HVTN 805/HPTN 093 PSRT will also monitor specifically for failure to resuppress or to demonstrate a 2-log viral load reduction within 12 weeks after ART re-initiation.
+Any such failure and/or any AE \geq Grade 4 deemed related to the study procedures will be reviewed by the HVTN 805/HPTN 093 PSRT promptly and, if indicated, by the NIAID DSMB to evaluate whether and how the study should be modified.